syKevinPeng/game_sale_analysis/README.md

 ### 5.b Training <a name="training"></a>
 **Multiple Linear Regression**

 We will use sklearn library for most of our training task.
-Non-linear regression is little bit tricky and we wish to use scipy library for training.

 ```python